—

 I walked in the store and spotted the familiar silhouette in the back of the store… “Chris??”
 I called as he approached the front… “I don’t know if you remember me but a few weeks ago I was running all over trying to find pet friendly ice melt right before that last storm… I’d ordered a 20 pound bag from your website but you were out and said that the website doesn’t tap your inventory… but you had 50 pound bags in stock, held one for me and, though I’m sure there was a price difference, you didn’t charge me… you saved my butt that day!!!
 I would never have gotten my shed opened or been able to clean up after that storm”… as I started to hand him the box I asked, “You’re not Diabetic are you??”
 He smiled and said he wasn’t… I gave him the box with the Witch’s Cafe sticker on it and told him that this was from one of my favorite places near where I work… he opened the box and his eyes got huge… “You didn’t have to do this…” he said but I told him I had to do something… I could see him tearing up a little as he said, “You just made my weekend!!
 You made my weekend… do you need anything??”
 Nope – I just needed to do something nice for someone who I didn’t know who came through when I really needed something the most. 🙂

-March 22… a glimmer of hope… stay tuned… 🙂
+March 22… a glimmer of band hope… stay tuned… 🙂

-April 7… well today almost lived up to this page’s name… there was almost a sequel… back on March 22nd, I was surprised when Rocco from Funk Evolution called to say their drummer was leaving and see if I would be interested… I told him I was (after a year of sitting home I was considering auditioning with one of the many doom / sludge bands that seem to need drummers)… there was going to be a band meeting the next day to decide my fate and he’d let me know…
+April 7… well today almost lived up to this page’s name… there was almost a sequel… back on March 22nd, I was surprised when Rocco from Funk Evolution called to say their drummer was leaving and see if I would be interested… I told him I was (after a year of sitting home I was considering auditioning with one of the many doom / sludge bands that all seem to need drummers)… there was going to be a band meeting the next day to decide my fate and he’d let me know…

-After a week with no word, I reached out to see if I was still under consideration and, if so, could I get the song list as he said there was a ton of new material to learn… I also let him know I would gladly audition if they would feel more comfortable… he emailed back to say that they had 3 drummers they were auditioning NEXT weekend… this sounded familiar… when I reached out to audition originally he told me there were 23 drummers already in line… 🙂
+After a week with no word, I reached out to see if I was still under consideration and, if so, could I get the song list as he indicated that there was a ton of new material to learn… I also let him know I would gladly audition if they would feel more comfortable… he emailed back to say that they had 3 drummers they were auditioning NEXT weekend… this sounded familiar… when I reached out to audition originally he told me there were 23 drummers already in line… 🙂

 I’m mildly disappointed… I’ve been chomping at the bit to be playing again full time and I love many of the band members not to mention that Josh – who was the bass player when I joined originally – had returned and he and I just clicked whenever we played together – making for one of the tightest bass / drum combinations going… but hey – everything for a reason as they say… 🙂